SirWellington/sir-wellington-mall/README.md

 # Caveats

-+ This App was tested and designed on an iPhone 6, so it may look sub-optimal on othere devices.
++ This App was tested and designed on an iPhone 6, so it may look sub-optimal on other devices.

-+ Due to time constraints, this App does not persist, and so the Application state it reset on each launch.
++ Due to time constraints, this App does not persist, and so the Application state  resets every time the App Launches.

 + Because Products and Images are stored in-memory, if you add too many items and products in the App, it will eventually crash.